alcash55/House/README.md

 # House stuff

-## Foundation questions

-- Do i need to get a sectrion for my neighbors to sign off on
-- Do i need to schedule floor people before i schedule foundration work
-- Is the interest rate on the outstanding or on the whole costs for the first 3 payment options
-- move or disconnect AC units
-- How much of a mess will be made inside when drilling.
-What prep do I need to have beforehand to contain dirt etc.

-When he updates the documentation be sure to include not needing to move the AC units

 ## Deck timeline

 ### All but two of these issues were missed by the home inspector and were not disclosed by previous owners